Eco-Friendly Ways to Clean Your Bathroom

 - 4 liters of water

-This option is best for deep cleaning stubborn tiles and will also make them shine like new.
+It’s best for deep cleaning stubborn tiles and will also make them shine like new.
 Heat your four liters of water to just before boiling, then add the remaining ingredients: vinegar, baking soda, and ammonia.
 Using a small mop, soak it in this mixture and coat all the tiles in your bathroom with it.
 Dry them with a clean cloth.
 They’ll be brighter instantly.

 3. Cleaning bathroom faucets